ilyaraz/ot_estimators/README.md

 ```
 python3 pipeline.py "./data/20news/" mean-sinkhorn-exact 1000-40-1 9
 ```
-This runs a pipeline that runs on the 20news dataset, and starts with mean narrowing the input dataset down to 1000 candidates, followed by Sinkhorn with 9 interations narrowing further to 40 candidates, ending with exact EMD computation narrowing down to a one candidate.
+This runs a pipeline on the 20news dataset, which starts with mean narrowing the input dataset down to 1000 candidates, followed by Sinkhorn with 9 interations narrowing further to 40 candidates, ending with exact EMD computation narrowing down to a one candidate.
 Output:
 ```
 Nearest neighbors found by pipeline for query 0: [5286]